Inductive/tabloid/README.txt

 #to_csv and #to_html do pretty much what you'd think; they return a string containing the report in the respective formats.
 The HTML returned by #to_html is a table with one column per visible column; each cell will have the element symbol as a class name to allow for styling of columns.

 Bells and whistles
 Tabloid also supports groups with summaries and a report summary.
-Only totals are supported at the moment, but more flexibility is coming soon.
+Only totals and cardinality are supported at the moment, but more flexibility is coming soon.
 Tabloid also supports column formatters.

   class UnpaidInvoicesReport < ActiveRecord::Base